Share it

 The texture and flavors are perfectly balanced.

-Tabbouli, also spelled as Tabbouleh, is a staple dish in the Middle East.
+Tabbouleh, also spelled as Tabbouli, is a staple dish in the Middle East.
 It is very famous, especially for birthday parties, friends’ gatherings, and special occasions.
-Whenever you want your guests to feel special, serve them a bright and shiny bowl of tabbouli.
+Whenever you want your guests to feel special, serve them a bright and shiny bowl of tabbouleh.

 A delicious bowl of tabouli salad made of fresh parsley, burgul, and other ingredients.
 It is decorated with mint leaves and lemon slices.